Underwater 19th-century hospital, graveyard uncovered in Florida Keys

 As the population of the fort increased, the risk of diseases like yellow fever also rose, leading to outbreaks that killed dozens of people in the 1860s and 1870s.

-The National Park Service said this required some of the islands surrounding Garden Key to be fitted with quarantine hospitals to deal with the sick and dying, saving hundreds of lives at Fort Jefferson.
+The National Park Service said this required some of the islands surrounding Garden Key to be fitted with quarantine hospitals.
 Many of the hospitals closed after Fort Jefferson was abandoned in 1973, but when the U.S. Marine Hospital Service took charge of Fort Jefferson in 1890, this required another isolation hospital to be developed on a nearby key.

-Officials said the hospital’s underwater location showed the impact of climate change and storm events on the Florida Keys.
-The island where the hospital and graveyard were built used to be above water, but climate events caused some islands to erode into the sea, the National Park Service said.